mlfa03/SQL/Time_Series_Relational/README.md

-# Time Series in Relational Databases
+## Time Series in Relational Databases

-In this project the data will be analysed using PostgreSQL.
+In this exercise time series data on temperature measurements will be analysed using PostgreSQL.